Andrew-Willms/CyberCavs-Scouting-System/README.md

 - GameMaker: A cross-platform desktop app enabling the specification of custom data collection interfaces and schemas.

+- EventMaker: A cross-platform app enabling the specification of Event rosters and match schedules.

-- DataHost (working title): A web server for hosting and distributing these specifications.
+- SpecHost: A web server to simplify the distributing of Game and Event specifications when network connectivity is available.

-- ScoutingApp: A cross-platform mobile app that generates scouting interfaces based on the specifications.
+- ScoutingApp: A cross-platform app that displays the scouting interface based on the game specifications and generates QR codes containing the scouted data.

+- DataScanner: A cross-platform mobile app that scans the QR codes in order to centralize the scouting data on a single device.

-- DataIngester (working title): A tool for transfering data from scouting devices to a central database.
+- DataIngester: A tool for transfering data from scouting devices to a central database.

-- DataViewer (working title): A cross-platform app for querying, displaying, and comparing the collected data.
+- DataViewer: A cross-platform app for querying, displaying, and comparing the collected data.

+&nbsp;

+The CCSS was first conceptualized in late 2019 with the intention of using it in the 2020 FRC season.
+Due to the COVID-19 pandemic development of the CCSS was abandoned in early 2020.
+Development restarted in fall 2022 and the CyberCavs intend to use a beta version of the CCSS in the 2023 FRC season.
+The CyberCavs intend on releasing the CCSS to the public in 2024.